Ringdown stability: greybody factors as stable gravitational-wave observables

 Within linear perturbation theory, the BH response to an external perturbation in the frequency domain is described by a one-dimensional radial equation~\cite{Zerilli:1970se,SASAKI198185}

-where $r_*$ is the standard tortoise coordinate, $\omega$ is the frequency, and $(l,m)$ are the spherical-harmonic indices\footnote{For a spherically symmetric background, the azimuthal number $m$ is degenerate and can be set to zero without loss of generality.
-We will keep it in the equations since our formalism can be straighforwardly extended to the spinning case.}.
-The effective potential $V_l$ and the source $S_{lm\omega}$ (the latter being related either to the stress-energy tensor of the perturbation~\cite{Zerilli:1970se} or to the initial data of $X_{lm\omega}$~\cite{Leaver:1986gd}) are different for axial (odd-parity) and polar (even-parity) perturbations.
+where $r_*$ is the tortoise coordinate, $\omega$ is the frequency, and $(l,m)$ are the spherical-harmonic indices.
+The effective potential $V_l$ and the source $S_{lm\omega}$ (the latter being related either to the stress-energy tensor of the perturbation in a Fourier decomposition~\cite{Zerilli:1970se} or to the initial data of $X_{lm\omega}$ in a Laplace decomposition~\cite{Leaver:1986gd}) are different for axial and polar perturbations.

-For the moment we can ignore the source and consider the homogeneous equation.
+First, we consider the homogeneous equation.
 The BH GF is the transmission coefficient of a scattering problem identified by the boundary conditions

 In turn, QNMs are the complex frequencies satisfying the above conditions with $A^{\rm in}_{lm\omega}=0$.
 Due to scattering off the potential barrier, we can define the reflectivity and transmissivity of the background spacetime as (see, e.g.,~\cite{Brito:2015oca}):